 - Adaptive Physical Education

 - English Language Development

-All of Union’s eight schools have been recognized as California Distinguished Schools.
+All of Union School District’s eight schools have been recognized as California Distinguished Schools.
 Noddin Elementary School has received national recognition as a Blue Ribbon School.
 Students in Union District consistently meet or exceed state and local standards on standardized tests and locally developed assessments.
-Typically, over 70 percent of our students meet or exceed the state’s standard for grade level performance on the STAR test.
-In addition, more than 75 percent of the students meet established grade level outcomes in reading on locally developed literacy assessments.
+Typically, over 70 percent of our students meet or exceed the state’s standard for grade-level performance on the STAR test.
+In addition, more than 75 percent of the students meet established grade-level outcomes in reading on locally developed literacy assessments.